hiblaphp/event-loop/README.md

 ```

 If you need to schedule recurring high-priority work without starving the loop,
-use `Loop::setImmediate()` instead — it runs in the check phase after I/O and
+use `Loop::setImmediate()` instead.
+It runs in the check phase after I/O, and
 new calls made during the check phase are deferred to the next iteration,
 preventing starvation.